 The last step is sugaring and filling the Sufganiyot.
 You can roll a warm donut in granulated sugar, or sprinkle it with powdered sugar.

-To fill the donuts, cut a small slit and use a tiny spoon (baby spoons are ideal) to put some jelly inside.
+cut a small slit and use a tiny spoon (baby spoons are ideal) to put some jelly inside.
 I like to use cherry jelly but raspberry and strawberry are also tasty inside these.
 Feel free to experiment with other fillings, they are less traditional but still yummy!
 It’s also perfectly ok to leave the donuts unfilled.

 Note: If you don’t want to cut a slit in the donut you can also use an injection baster to fill your donuts.
 It gives you a cleaner finish.
 Make sure to use a jelly or filling that is seedless and chunk-less if you use the injection baster.